 We also welcome full-time and part-time self-funded applications in topics in business and management, dependent on supervision availability.

-Interviews form part of the selection process.
+Interviews will form part of the selection process and will be held in May in person (or via web conference if required).
 PhD candidates are expected to give a 15 minute presentation about their proposal, followed by a question and answer session.